Willy Adames Player Props: Brewers vs. Giants

 Willy Adames At The Plate

-- Adames is batting .204 with five doubles, nine home runs and 22 walks.
+- Adames has six doubles, nine home runs and 22 walks while batting .205.

-- He has hit a home run in 18.4% of his games this season, and 4.3% of his chances at the plate.
+- He has hit a long ball in 18.0% of his games this season, and 4.2% of his chances at the plate.

-- Adames has had at least one RBI in 32.7% of his games this season (16 of 49), with more than one RBI six times (12.2%).
-He has also been responsible for three or more of his team's runs in four contests.
+- In 16 games this year (32.0%), Adames has picked up an RBI, and in six of those games (12.0%) he had more than one.
+He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.